JuliaLinearAlgebra/AlgebraicMultigrid.jl/README.md

 ## Features and Roadmap

 This package currently supports:

+AMG Styles:
-1. Ruge-Stuben Solver
+* Ruge-Stuben Solver
+* Smoothed Aggregation (SA)

+Strength of Connection:
-2. Classical Strength of Connection
+* Classical Strength of Connection
-3. Ruge-Stuben C/F splitting
-4. Gauss-Siedel smoothers
-5. V cycle multigrid

-The following have experimental support:
-1. SmoothedAggregation Solver
-2. Standard Strength of Conneciton
+* Symmetric Strength of Connection

+Smoothers:
+* Gauss Seidel (Symmetric, Forward, Backward)

+Cycling:
+* V cycle

 In the future, this package will support:
 1. Other splitting methods (like CLJP)